 Target #2: At least 95 percent of Workforce Investment Act (WIA) and State Training and Employment Program (STEP) training completers enter employment.

 Analysis of results and challenges: This measure indicates the ratio of participants that enter the workforce within two quarters of being trained.
 It indicates both the demand of industry for the individuals trained and the success of that training.
-The FY2013 entered employment rate decreased in part due to the introduction of a new data collection system.
-This system went live July 1st of 2012, and the data set did not include the productive early months (May and June).
+While the FY2014 rate did not meet the target percentage, it has increased from the FY2013 rate of 80%.